nxp-appcodehub/ap-conversa-voice-calling/README.md

 west update
 ```

-You can find more information about setup the conversa voice calling application software pack in the Audio Lab Guides included in the [AN]().
+You can find more information about setup the conversa voice calling application software pack in the Audio Lab Guides included in the [AN13976](https://www.nxp.com/doc/AN13976).

 ### 4.2 Build and Run the Application
 To build and run the application, please refer to the chapter 5.
-Audio Lab Guides within the AN.
+Audio Lab Guides within the AN13976.

 ## 5. Results<a name="step5"></a>